SatyamRaj1905/Main-Web-Dev/Week 20.1_NextAuth/NextAuth.md

     const username = body.username
     const password = body.password
-    //After this you should check in the db so here will be a db call which we will have logic of finding the username with the corresponding password and verify it
+    //After this you should check in the db so here will be a backend call (and inside it we will have logic of finding the username with the corresponding password and verify it)

     const userId = 1
     const token = jwt.sign({